 We publish during the school year and our print issue comes out every Wednesday.
-However, due to the COVID-19 pandemic, we are not producing print issues for the 2020-2021 academic year.
+However, due to the COVID-19 pandemic, we have not been producing print issues as often since.

 We do publish everyday online, however, so depending on the editing process and the editorial board’s publication schedule, we average a five- to seven-day turnaround from the day an article is signed up for on our pitch lists or submitted to the day that it is published.